ntop/ntopng/python/README.md

 - pandas

-Examples are using additional libraries including NumPy for playing with time series data.
+Examples are using additional libraries including NumPy for playing with time series data, plotly and fpdf for generating reports in PDF format.

 - numpy
+- plotly
+- fpdf

 API Information
 ---------------